X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale

 \subsection{Ablation Study}

 \paragraph{Training Recipe} We investigate the impact of each step in the training recipe on model performance.
 The average results for Group 6, both into and from English, are presented in the left part of Figure \ref{fig:ablation}.
 The results show a clear trend of consistent performance improvement with each step in the training process.
-Note that 'None' in the figure represents the initial checkpoint in our recipe, ALMA-13B-Pretrain.
+Note that `None' is the initial checkpoint in our recipe, ALMA-13B-Pretrain.

 \paragraph{Parallel Data for SFT} For SFT, we use high-quality parallel data from three sources: NTREX, WMT, and the Flores-200 dev set.
 Here, we investigate how combining parallel datasets affects performance \textit{during the SFT stage}.
 As shown on the right of Figure \ref{fig:ablation}, using only NTREX data already achieves impressive average translation performance for Group 6.
 Adding high-quality WMT data further boosts average performance, particularly for translations into English data.
 We hypothesize that this improvement stems from the increased diversity of English data, which mitigates overfitting to the NTREX English domain—a known issue with multi-way-parallel data, as observed by \citet{aharoni-etal-2019-massively}.
 Conversely, incorporating more Flores-200 dev data (also multi-way-parallel) into training does not result in significant gains, also suggesting that the strong translation performance is not driven by in-domain Flores-200 data.